strawstack/WaterSnake/README.md

 # Demo

-This project contains a demo `requirements.txt` file and `plot.py` which will install matplotlib automatically when the container starts, and if `ploy.py` is run a png plot will be created.
+This project contains a demo `requirements.txt` file and `plot.py` which will install matplotlib automatically when the container starts, and, if `ploy.py` is run, a png plot will be created.